id/emqx-docs/en_US/multi-tenancy/namespace.md

 ::: tip Important Notice

-If clients connect to a namespace before it is explicitly managed, they will not inherit configurations such as rate limiters applied later.
+If clients connect to a namespace before it is explicitly created, they will not inherit configurations such as rate limiters applied later.
 To enforce new settings, those clients must be manually disconnected and reconnected.

 :::

-### Configure Rate Limits and Session Limits
+#### Configure Rate Limits and Session Limits

 Once the namespace is created, apply the configuration using: